Delivering Difficult News Without Making Matters Worse

 Broken promises make bad news worse.
 Follow through on whatever you say – if you say you will provide more information on Friday, do it.
 If for any reason you’re unable to, explain why in good time.
 Support those who are affected as much as possible.

-- Look to the future (when it’s appropriate to do so)
+3. Look to the future (when appropriate)

 When, eventually, the news becomes more positive, communicate and celebrate it.
 When employees are recalled to work, when the software is ready for release, when the contract is approved, announce the good news widely and acknowledge the wider team’s role in helping to make that happen.
 Celebrating the return to good times can help to reignite people’s passion and motivation after a difficult time.